Witchtower/compowsr/readme.md

  - and a reddit account

-It then looks up the skillrating of the battle.net account and offers the user a selection of rank user flairs(bronze-grandmaster) for the subreddit that depends on the skillrating.
+It then looks up the skillrating of the battle.net account ~~and offers the user a selection of rank user flairs(bronze-grandmaster) for the subreddit that depends on the skillrating.

-The user chooses a flair which is then set for him.
+The user chooses a flair which is then set for him.~~

+And sets the highest possible flair for the user.

+You will also be able to add a cronjob to update the flair for all users in the subreddit that have one of the rank-flairs set.
+Be careful with how often you do this, this puts a quite substantial load on playoverwatch.com if you have enough people.

 ### Current Status
 In development.
-I advise to not yet use this.
+I advise to not yet use this, since it might not do exactly what it says in this readme.

 ### Installation for testing
 You need: